-- comment on significant year on year changes in reported figures explaining any factors that may have influenced figures; - state whether or not company includes an estimate for the number of properties which are below reference level but which have not yet been specifically identified. - Confirm that company has reported Section 105 of the Water and Sewerage Services (NI) Order 2006 properties stating the number such properties included in lines 2 and 3. - State what exclusions have been used and are included in line 4. - state the number properties on common services that have been included in the figures reported in lines 2 and 3;
+- comment on significant year on year changes in reported figures explaining any factors that may have influenced figures; - state whether or not company includes an estimate for the number of properties which are below reference level but which have not yet been specifically identified. - Confirm that company has reported Section 105 of the Water and Sewerage Services (NI) Order 2006 properties stating the number such properties included in lines 2, 3 and 4a. - State what exclusions have been used and are included in line 4 and comment on any significant increases/decreases in figures and the reasons for these;